 Amtrak Auto Train Rooms

-This article should answer the fundamental questions and help you locate where your room is on the train; plus, it covers the sleeper car room types and layout of the train, also known as the consist.
+This article aims to help you find accommodation on this train.
+It also provides information about the sleeper car room types and the layout of the train, also known as the consist.

 Superliner Upper bunk